Hands-On Fundraising

 Your budget defines your priorities.
 What areas will get the most attention?
 Where has your funding come from in the past?
 Where is there room for growth?

-I believe you should spend a good part of your time, money and energy on your annual giving program.
-By that I mean gifts from individuals, most intended to fund your general operations.
-You usually ask for these through the mail, personally or via email.
+I believe you should spend a good part of your time, money, and energy on your annual giving program.
+By that, I mean gifts from individuals, most intended to fund your general operations.
+You usually ask for these through the mail, personally, or via email.
 (Social media is still more effective for relationship building than for gifts).

 If you currently have a robust giving program, congratulations!
 You already understand people drive philanthropy.
 But if you depend on grants and a few major gifts, I urge you to think again.

-Individuals make up almost ¾ of all giving in the U.S. Where do you think you should be focusing your investment?
+Individuals make up almost ¾ of all giving in the U.S.

 A wide base of support

-It’s easy to depend on a a few large grants and gifts.
+It’s easy to depend on a few large grants and gifts.
 But what happens when you lose one?
 That huge hole in your budget is hard to recover from.

 A thriving annual giving program will create a wide base of support for your organization.
 While you should work to keep every one of the donors you attract, a wide base leaves room for some attrition.
 (Unfortunately, even the best program will lose donors every year – people move or die).